QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 ---------------------

 Qubes does not support running any networking services (e.g. VPN, local DNS server, IPS, ...) directly in a qube that is used to run the Qubes firewall service (usually sys-firewall) for good reasons.
-In particular, if one wants to ensure proper functioning of the Qubes firewall, one should not tinker with iptables or nftables rules in such qubes.
+In particular, if you want to ensure proper functioning of the Qubes firewall, you should not tinker with iptables or nftables rules in such qubes.

-Instead, one should deploy a network infrastructure such as
+Instead, you should deploy a network infrastructure such as
 ~~~
 sys-net <--> sys-firewall-1 <--> network service qube <--> sys-firewall-2 <--> [client qubes]
 ~~~
-Thereby sys-firewall-1 is only needed if one has client qubes connected there as well or wants to manage the traffic of the local network service qube.
+Thereby sys-firewall-1 is only needed if you have other client qubes connected there, or you want to manage the traffic of the local network service qube.
 The sys-firewall-2 proxy ensures that:
 1. Firewall changes done in the network service qube cannot render the Qubes firewall ineffective.
 2. Changes to the Qubes firewall by the Qubes maintainers cannot lead to unwanted information leakage in combination with user rules deployed in the network service qube.
 3. A compromise of the network service qube does not compromise the Qubes firewall.

+If you adopt this model, you should be aware that all traffic will arrive at the `network service qube` appearing to originate from the IP address of `sys-firewall-2`.

 For the VPN service please also look at the [VPN documentation](https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/vpn.md).